FROM SWIPE TO TAP: DESIGNING A DIGITAL METROCARD

 Lead Designer

-Users want to use an app to buy a Metrocard.
+Users want to use an app to buy a MetroCard.
 35 out of 37 respondents said they would use an app, showing strong demand for digital convenience.

 EMPLOYER